a-weiss-programmer/chat-app/README.md

 ## Project Objective

-Develop a simple chat client in the language of your choice.
+"Develop a simple chat client in the language of your choice." - **Gregory Gelfond** (2017)

 ## High-Level Overview

 Using the **NodeJS** JavaScript runtime, we developed a chatroom reminiscent of an Internet Relay Chat (*IRC*) application.
-The chat process works on a client/server networking model.
+The chat process works on a *client/server networking model*.
 Clients are required to obtain the `ClientSocket.js` application, as it comes pre-configured to connect to the `ServerSocket.js` application.

+## Getting Started

+1. To start the server application: `/node ServerSocket.js`
+2. To start the client application: `/node ClientSocket.js`

 ## Features